taxjarsam/taxjar-developers/README.md

 Clone the repo and simply run the following command:

 ```
-bundle install
+bundle install && bower install
 ```

-This should install the Ruby dependencies you need to get up and going.
+This should install the Ruby and Bower dependencies you need to get up and going.

 ## Development